 Summer Session in Italy | Temple University Rome

-Temple University Rome campus has hosted a summer session law program for more than thirty years.
-Classes are taught by full-time Temple Law professors, visiting professors, and prominent Italian attorneys, judges and legal scholars who have been associated with Temple’s program for many years.
-Typically beginning in early June and concluding in early July, this program is designed to give students the flexibility to study abroad in the beginning of the summer, yet allows sufficient time for summer employment abroad or in the U.S. before the start of the fall semester.
+Our four-week summer program in Rome is led by full-time Temple Law professors, visiting professors, and prominent Italian jurists who have taught in Temple’s program for many years.
+Typically taught from mid-May to mid-June, this program gives students the flexibility to study abroad in the beginning of the summer, thus allowing sufficient time for summer employment in the U.S. or abroad before the start of the fall semester.

 Semester Abroad in Japan | Temple University Japan